Client

 • 6-min read

-Globally, with a growing population, demand for essential resources, food, energy and water is increasing.
-At the same time, addressing climate change requires mitigating emissions, where the Australian agriculture sector and rural businesses play a vital role.
 Circular economy models, based on principles of waste becoming a resource, closing material loops and nature regenerative activities, provide an opportunity to enhance emission mitigation pathways as well as preserving finite resources.

-(1) define a successful circular economy for Australian agriculture, fisheries and forestry, and provide rural industries with a decision-making toolkit to accelerate circular programs; and
+(1) Define a successful circular economy for Australian agriculture, fisheries and forestry, and provide rural industries with a decision-making toolkit to accelerate circular programs; and

-(2) identify cross-sectoral opportunities for organic waste resulting from the agricultural sector considering economic, regulatory, and implementation aspects while taking an agnostic approach to technology.
+(2) Identify cross-sectoral opportunities for organic waste resulting from the agricultural sector considering economic, regulatory and implementation aspects while taking an agnostic approach to technology.

 Research outputs